auth0/docs/articles/support/index.md

 Translation from former support plans to new:

 - Subscriptions previously known as "Free" map to the current "Free" support classification
-- Subscriptions previously known as "Gold/Silver/Home Grown" and no special support plan map to the current "Standard" support plan.
+- Subscriptions previously known as "Gold/Silver/Home Grown"  map to the current "Standard" support plan.
 - Support plans previously known as "Enterprise" and "Premium" support map to the current "Enterprise" support plan.
 - The "Preferred" support plan is a new plan available for purchase as of October 2016.

 Every effort will be made to respond sooner than the times listed above.
 However, some types of problems such as development issues that require us to install software to duplicate a problem, may take time due to the research and work required.
+Response times may also be delayed during periods of heavy ticket volume.

 If you have specific support requirements or are interested in the __Enterprise Support__ or __Preferred Support__ option, please [contact sales](https://auth0.com/?contact=true).